WebHare/proxy/README.md

 You can login using the proxy key as the password.
 To get the proxy key execute `/opt/container/get-proxy-key.sh`

-If you've configured WEBHAREPROXY_ADMINHOSTNAME and WEBHAREPROXY_LETSENCRYPTEMAIL the proxy will set up a secured management interace on `https://$WEBHAREPROXY_ADMINHOSTNAME/` (ie it can then share port 80/443 with the hosted webservers).
+If you've configured WEBHAREPROXY_ADMINHOSTNAME and WEBHAREPROXY_LETSENCRYPTEMAIL the proxy will set up a secured management interface on `https://$WEBHAREPROXY_ADMINHOSTNAME/` (ie it can then share port 80/443 with the hosted webservers).
 We recommend setting WEBHAREPROXY_ADMINHOSTNAME to the server's hostname.
 The server will request a LetsEncrypt certificate at startup but you can force it by invoking `/opt/container/setup-adminhost-certbot.sh`.